Keanu (film): Production

 The film was officially announced by New Line Cinema in October 2014, with Peter Atencio directing.
 Many sites reporting on the film had initially believed it to be a parody of the then recently released John Wick, but according to Atencio the two films were developed independently of each other, and the team was initially unaware of Wick until work on Keanu was already underway.
 Keanu Reeves himself, who starred in Wick, was eventually in touch with the production, leading a dream sequence in the film to be modified with Reeves providing the voice of the titular kitten.
 Reeves originally turned down the cameo offer but changed his mind after his sister showed him the film's trailers.

 In May 2015, Method Man and Will Forte joined the cast, with Darrell Britt-Gibson being added the following month.
 Filming began on June 1, 2015, in New Orleans, Louisiana, and concluded on July 10.
 Seven tabby kittens were used for the shoot.
 They were trained for three weeks by use of treats, meat flavored baby food and laser pointers, and when not on camera, were allowed to be played with by cast and crew during breaks.
 Treats were also used to train them to allow themselves to be dressed in lightweight costumes without attempting to remove them.
 All seven were adopted by the end of production, with Haddish adopting one and naming it 'Catatonic'.
 Since Key is allergic to cats, he had to take a medication in order to interact with them.
 Clarence was always meant to be a fan of a White musician, with the writers settling on George Michael as pre-production started.
 Key added that dancing to his music had him "summon everything I ever did at every school dance from 1985 to 1990".
 The producers then reached for Michael's managers stating that the musician would not be treated as a joke but "so cool that even drug lords got a tattoo of him", meeting his approval.

 Release

 A work-in-progress print was screened at the South by Southwest Festival in Austin, Texas on March 13, 2016.

-Warner Bros. originally scheduled the film for release on April 22, 2016, but in January 2016 the film was moved back a week to April 29, 2016.
+Warner Bros.
+Pictures originally scheduled the film for release on April 22, 2016, but in January 2016 the film was moved back a week to April 29, 2016.